Cornell-Tech-Urban-Tech-Hub/UAIR/docs/USER_GUIDE.md

 ### What is UAIR?

-UAIR (Urban AI Risks) is a powerful pipeline framework designed for assessing AI-related risks in urban contexts by running large-scale AI inference over news article datasets.
+UAIR (Urban AI Risks) is a pipeline framework designed for assessing AI-related risks in urban contexts by running large-scale AI inference over news article datasets.
 The framework provides:

-- **🔄 DAG-based Pipeline Orchestration**: Define complex multi-stage workflows as directed acyclic graphs
+- **DAG-based Pipeline Orchestration**: Define complex multi-stage workflows as directed acyclic graphs
-- **⚡ Distributed Execution**: Scale to large datasets using Ray Data and SLURM clusters
+- **Distributed Execution**: Scale to large datasets using Ray Data and SLURM clusters
-- **🤖 LLM Integration**: Built-in support for vLLM inference with automatic GPU management
+- **LLM Integration**: Built-in support for vLLM inference with automatic GPU management
-- **📊 Experiment Tracking**: Automatic logging to Weights & Biases
+- **Experiment Tracking**: Automatic logging to Weights & Biases
-- **⚙️ Configuration-Driven**: Modular, composable configs using Hydra
+- **Configuration-Driven**: Modular, composable configs using Hydra

 ### Core Philosophy